teivah/designdeck/cloud.md

 Push CDN: we are responsible for providing the content

-Pull CDN: grab new content from the server when user makes a request (TTL to be used)
+Pull CDN: grab new content from the server when a user makes a request (TTL to be used)